-Major requirements for the history Ph.D. include successful completion of course and language requirements, service as a teaching assistant in the department, passing the general qualifying examination, gaining approval for a dissertation proposal, and the research, writing, and defense of the dissertation.
+Major requirements for the Ph.D. in History include successful completion of course and language requirements, service as a teaching assistant in the department, passing the written and oral examination, gaining approval for a dissertation proposal, and researching, writing, and defending the dissertation itself.
 Details for all requirements and regulations can be found in the History Graduate Program Guide.
 A typical path to completion looks like this:

-A formal dissertation proposal should be presented and approved shortly after the qualifying exams.
+A formal dissertation proposal should be presented and approved by December of the third year of study.
 Most students work on preliminary ideas and drafts during the second year and often conduct exploratory research during the summer after year two, frequently testing ideas in research papers.
 Students are also encouraged to use the dissertation proposal to apply for external fellowships to support research.

 Dissertation Research, Writing, and Completion

 After completion of course work, language requirements, qualifying exams, and the dissertation proposal, students embark on full time dissertation research and writing.
 Many travel extensively to conduct archival research “in the field,” while others make use of the extensive library and archival collections at Notre Dame.
 Students often present chapter drafts at academic conferences and submit articles for publication.
 Students defend their dissertation before a committee of four faculty prior to graduation.